jwq6766336/ianvs/docs/proposals/scenarios/data-selection-vla-finetuning-eval/VLA-Fine-Tuning-Data-Ratio-Optimizer-based-on-KubeEdge-Ianvs.md

       Result Output:

       Compute and report SR (%) with sample size N; produce a minimal report (SR value + simple plot) for baseline comparison.
-3. Action-Based Data Ratio Strategy
+3. Data Ratio Strategy and Sampling

-    In RLDS streaming data, invalid or low-value samples (e.g., near-zero actions, outliers, or irrelevant subsets) dilute gradients and increase training instability.
-To improve data efficiency and convergence, lightweight deterministic filtering should be applied before batch formation.

     **Objective**

-    This project improves training data quality through sample filtering and data ratio strategies.
-It removes near-zero action samples that cause ineffective updates, filters corrupted data with NaN/Inf or abnormal magnitudes, and applies dataset-level selection to focus on high-value subsets.
-These measures increase gradient density, reduce noise, and accelerate convergence for better model performance.
+      Systematically investigate the impact of data mixing ratios between different dataset subsets on VLA model performance.
+This involves developing strategies to combine multiple data sources (e.g., different LIBERO task families, or simulated vs real-world data) in varying proportions to identify optimal blending recipes that maximize model generalization and task-specific performance.

    **Task：**

+      - Cross-Subset Mixing Strategies

+        Implement flexible data loading mechanisms to support configurable mixing of multiple dataset subsets:

+        Multi-Source Data Loader: Develop data loaders capable of simultaneous sampling from multiple dataset subsets (e.g., LIBERO_SPATIAL, LIBERO_OBJECT, LIBERO_GOAL) with precise ratio control.

         This task focuses on improving the quality and effectiveness of training data in RLDS streams through a unified action-based filtering strategy.
 The core objectives are to increase the ratio of valid samples, reduce training noise, and enable targeted dataset-level selection.

-      - Sample-level action filtering:

-        Remove low-value samples by applying an action strength threshold, where the maximum frame-wise L2 norm within a window is used as the metric.

-        Prioritize pose dimensions (first 6 DOF) to avoid misclassifying valid samples with only gripper motion as near-zero actions.

-        Perform numerical health checks, discarding any sample containing NaN/Inf values or exceeding predefined absolute magnitude limits.
+        Ratio Configuration System: Support expressive ratio configurations through configuration files
+        ```
+        data_mixing_ratios:
+          libero_spatial: 2
+          libero_object: 1
+        ```
+        This example implements a 2:1 mixing ratio across two subsets.

+        Weighted Sampling Mechanism: Implement sampling algorithms that maintain specified proportions throughout training by adjusting sampling probabilities based on target ratios and dataset sizes.

+      - Systematic Ratio Exploration

+        Design comprehensive experiments to explore the performance landscape across different mixing ratios:

+        Binary Ratio Matrix: Test a systematic progression of ratios between two key subsets:

+        ```
+          Ratio Grid: 1:0, 3:1, 2:1, 1:1, 1:2, 1:3, 0:1
+          (Subset_A : Subset_B)
+        ```

+        Controlled Experiment Setup: For each ratio configuration, maintain consistent total training steps and computational budget to ensure fair comparisons across conditions.

+      - Task-Conditioned Ratio Optimization

+        This task focuses on understanding how optimal data mixing ratios correlate with specific task requirements and dataset characteristics.
+We will conduct task-dependent ratio analysis to determine if different task categories (e.g., manipulation vs. navigation tasks) benefit from distinct mixing strategies.
+Furthermore, we will perform dataset characteristic correlation studies to analyze how subset properties—including size, task diversity, demonstration quality, and scenario coverage—influence the effectiveness of various ratio combinations.
+Based on these empirical findings, we will develop practical heuristic rules that provide guidelines for ratio selection tailored to specific dataset metadata and target task profiles.

-      - Dataset-level filtering:
+      -
-        Implement whitelist/blacklist mechanisms based on dataset_name to focus training on high-value subsets while excluding irrelevant or noisy datasets.

 4. Systematic Evaluation and Benchmark Report